-- 1. I can state what I, my family, friends and pets are like physically and in character using adjectives of height, size, hair and eye colour, character, adjective agreement and position, 'il/elle est ... il/elle a ...' and comparisons, including 'plus/moins/ aussi ... que, assez, un peu, très, trop', e.g. 'll est plus sympa que Jean.' - 2.
-I can ask others to describe themselves and members of their family, friends and pets using 'II/elle est comment?
-Est-ce qu''il/elle est grand(e)?'.
-I can use the correct form of adjectives and place them in the correct position in a sentence. - 3.
-I can read and listen to simple texts, using mostly familiar language, to find information about people, their families, friends and pets. - 4.
-I can write a short description of my family, friends and pets for others showing my understanding of adjectives, position, agreement, and comparison.
-I can use forms such as 'avoir, être, s'appeler'.
+- 1. I can describe my family, friends and pets using adjectives to describe height, size, hair and eye colour and character, adjective agreement, position of adjective in sentence and comparisons e.g. 'groß, größer, klein, kleiner', 'Die Augen sind blau'. - EXPRESSIVE LANGUAGE - 2.
+I can ask others to describe themselves and members of their family, friends and pets using adjectives; I can use the correct form of adjectives and place them in the correct position in a sentence e.g. Das Haar ist braun. - 3.
+I can read and listen to simple texts, using mostly familiar language to find information about people, their families, friends and pets. - 4.
+I can write a short description of my family, friends and pets for others showing my understanding of adjectives, position, agreement and comparison e.g. Ich bin älter als meine Schwester'; I can also present the information in various ways. - EXPRESSIVE LANGUAGE - 5.
+I can collaborate with others to write a report about the families/pets/friends of people in my class or a description of an imaginary family and take part in a presentation of the report using simple language e.g. 'In meiner Klasse sind wir ...
+Personen'. - CREATIVE LEARNING